- Departments H - W

 Take your class on a field trip they are sure to love!
 Schools on Safari field trip packages are available late April through the month of May.

-Your Schools on Safari package includes:
+Your 2023 Schools on Safari package may include:

-• A 30-minute live animal presentation on your choice of standards-based themes
+• A 30-minute live animal presentation

 • Self-guided, self-paced tour of the Zoo’s educational exhibits, including the Wallaby Walkabout and Otter Creek

 • Specially designed resource materials available to download

 •Admission to the Zoo for all participating students and teachers is included in your fee